Teens ask for a lot.

-Did I say money?
+Did I say screens?

-We all want our kids to express gratitude for the many things we do (and buy) for them.
+We want our kids to express gratitude for the many things we do (and buy) for them.

 Your teenager "WINS" because he/she gets things that he/she wants:

-Financial access to hobbies, sports, and interests
+-Funding for hobbies, sports, and interests

-Video games or computers
+-Video games or computers

-Occasional new clothing
+-Occasional new clothing

-A bedroom in your home
+-A bedroom in your home

-A bedroom door which allows privacy
+-A bedroom door which allows privacy

 You provide these things because you can financially afford to provide them, and you enjoy caring and loving for your children in this way.